beeisabelm/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 - Microsoft 365 E3
 - Office 365 E3
 - Office 365 E5
-- Microsoft 365 A5 for faculty
-- Microsoft 365 A3 for faculty
-- Office 365 A5 for faculty
-- Office 365 A3 for faculty
 - Microsoft 365 Business Standard
 - Microsoft 365 Business Premium